Palace Green Library, Durham University

 We worked alongside Durham University to design and produce an informative, engaging and respectful exhibition.
 As the exhibition was multi-faceted, we needed a creative approach that was flexible enough to cope with the diverse content but was also visually seamless as it moved from one subject to another.

 The human element lay at the core of the exhibition, and in our interpretation we kept that reference at the forefront of our thinking, ensuring it was central to the visitor experience.
-Understanding, identifying with and retaining the story visitors encounter was helped by an empathetic tone, one that spoke in terms of the prisoners as people and remains respectful of that throughout.

 We were responsible for floor layouts, design of all graphics, design and production of interactives, build of free-standing walls and installation of all exhibition graphics.